abbiewade/abbiewade.github.io/smartalarmclock.md

 ### Connecting our Simple Clock to the Raspberry Pi

+__TODO__

 ### Checking previous old Arduino Code
-As has been alluded above, the AlaMode is essentially an Arduino in different clothing.
-What this means is that your code from the first part of this tutorial should run perfectly if you move the pins over from your Arduino to the corresponding pins on the AlaMode board.
+As mentioned above, the AlaMode is essentially an Arduino in different clothing.
+What this means is that your code from the first part of this tutorial will run without a hitch if you move the pins over from your Arduino to the corresponding pins on the AlaMode board.
 We are going to use this as a perfect opportunity to check that your wiring is the same as the remainder of the tutorials.
 Please keep in mind that the RTC module and the pressure sensor are not displayed in the pin define section as they are both hooked into the SDA/SCL pins which run the I2C busses.
 The defined pins that will be used for the remainder of the tutorial are as follows.

 ```c++
 #define firstDigit  2